Daquiver1/daquiver1/readme.md

 - I'm currently building Lost(A secret project) with two of my friends.

-- I love to analyze solutions to everyday problems, discussing tradeoffs and feasibility.
+- I love to analyze solutions to everyday problems.
+Discussing tradeoffs and feasibility.

 - I love to talk about backend architecture, algorithms and a bit of philosophy.

-- I ocassionaly share my thouhts on [twitter](https://twitter.com/daquiver1).
+- I ocassionaly share my thoughts on [twitter](https://twitter.com/daquiver1).

 - You can send me an email at **cabrokwa11@gmail.com**